Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
 This erratum is still open.

+- ``ERRATA_A78C_2712575`` : This applies erratum 2712575 workaround to
+  Cortex-A78C CPU, this erratum affects system configurations that do not use an ARM interconnect IP.
+This needs to be enabled for revisions r0p1 and r0p2 and is still open.

 - ``ERRATA_A78C_2772121`` : This applies errata 2772121 workaround to
   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+  This erratum is still open.

+- ``ERRATA_A78C_2779484`` : This applies errata 2779484 workaround to
+  Cortex-A78C CPU.
+This needs to be enabled for revisions r0p1 and r0p2.
   This erratum is still open.

 For Cortex-X1 CPU, the following errata build flags are defined: